hashicorp/vault/ui/docs/forms.md

 }
 ```

 In this model for a user, there are a few fields that are relevant to every user, and some fields whose values depend on other values on the model.
+Some acceptance criteria for this form:

 - Depending on the value of `department`, the `search-select` will query and show different manager values
 - Both `onboarded` and `admin` are boolean values, but since selecting `admin` will show new field options (`adminReason`), the `admin` editType is `toggle` while `onboarded` is a checkbox since there are no UI side effects.